Finding Love & Opportunity

-John ordered a pallet of his favorite British foods and decided to see if he could sell it online.
-Using Google adwords he generated $10,000 in orders that first Christmas back in 2008.
+John ordered a small pallet of his favorite British foods.
+Using Google ads he sold the entire pallet and made $10,000 that first Christmas in America, back in 2008.

-Seeing the demand, John decided to get a full-time job while building his e-commerce business on the side.
-Since then British Food Depot has continued to grow and now has a staff of five.
+Since then British Food Depot has grown and now has a staff of five.